 Internal Revenue Service

 The IRS has established a special section focused on steps to help taxpayers, businesses and others affected by the coronavirus.
 This page will be updated as new information is available.
 Other links with information about actions being taken by the U.S. government are also below.
-More CARES Act Assistance for small businesses is available on the US Department of the Treasury here.

 Florida Department of Revenue